Abandon your low-fat diet immediately – it might kill you!

 Eat good quality real food, nothing processed, preferably organic.

-Place less emphasis on calories (although be aware of them) and more emphasis on keeping your blood sugar levels steady to prevent cravings.
+Place less emphasis on calories (although be aware of them) and more focus on keeping your blood sugar levels steady to prevent cravings.